docker/docs/content/security/for-admins/hardened-desktop/enhanced-container-isolation/config.md

 allow this because it will notice that the ephemeral image is derived from an allowed image.

-The behavior described above is available since Docker Destkop 4.34 and enabled by default.
+The behavior is enabled by default.
 It can be disabled by setting `allowDerivedImages=false` in the `admin-settings.json` file.
-In general we don't recommend disabling this setting unless you know it won't be required.
+In general it is not recommended that you disable this setting unless you know it won't be required.

 A couple of caveats: